-- 39) A PCN is the prima facie evidence of the parking contravention. - 40) Parking PCNs are either issued under Regulation 9 or Regulation 10 of The Civil Enforcement of Parking Contraventions (England) General Regulations 2007. - 41) A Regulation 9 PCN is served on-street by a CEO.
-In this situation the PCN must either be fixed to the vehicle or given to the person who appears to be in charge of the vehicle. - 42) A Regulation 10 PCN is served by post.
+- 39) A PCN is the prima facie evidence of the parking contravention. - 40) Parking PCNs are either issued under Regulation 9, Regulation 9A or Regulation 10 of The Civil Enforcement of Parking Contraventions (England) General Regulations 2007 (the General Regulations). - 41) A Regulation 9A PCN is served on-street by a CEO.
+In this situation the PCN must either be fixed to the vehicle or given to the person who appears to be in charge of the vehicle (see Page 10). - 42) A Regulation 10 PCN is served by post.
 In these situations the PCN also acts as the Notice to Owner (NtO).
 There are three types of Regulation 10 PCN: - 1.
-PCN served by post based on a record produced by an approved device or CCTV (see Page 10) - 2.
-PCN served by post because the CEO was prevented from serving a Regulation 9 PCN on-street (see page 12) - 3.
-PCN served by post because the vehicle had driven away before the CEO could finish serving the PCN that had been started under Regulation 9 (see page 13)
+PCN served by post based on a record produced by an approved device or CCTV (see Page 11) - 2.
+PCN served by post because the CEO was prevented from serving a Regulation 9 PCN on-street (see page 13) - PCN served by post because the vehicle had driven away before the CEO could finish serving the PCN that had been started under Regulation 9 (see page 14)